Each facilitator conducts weekly review workshops for students enrolled in one course.

 - Facilitators work an average of 10-12 hours a week.

 - The rate of pay for new facilitators is $22/hour.

 |– attend lecture||– training|

 |– plan workshop||– peer observation and feedback|

 |– run workshop(s)||– meetings with Team Leader & Coordinator|

 |– hold office hour|

 |– complete paperwork|

-All facilitators must attend training and orientation sessions on the last week of August and first week of September, 2020.
+All facilitators must attend training and orientation sessions August 30-September 3rd and September 7th, 2021.
 There will also be several mandatory training sessions each semester.
 These will be held on Friday afternoons or evenings (dates to be confirmed).